syncfusion-content/xamarin-docs/Xamarin/Scheduler/monthview.md

 ![Month agenda view appointment customization in schedule xamarin forms](monthview_images/xamarin.forms-schedule-agendaview-appearance.png)

 >**NOTE**
-Agenda View Appearance customization is not applicable for UWP platform.
+Agenda View Appearance customization is not applicable for UWP and WPF platforms.

 ### Agenda Item Template
 The default appearance of the Appointment can be customized by using the [AgendaItemTemplate](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AgendaItemTemplate.html) property of the `MonthViewSettings`.